3/4 Cup (170 gr.) lukewarm milk

 Bake the bread for 35 – 40 minutes.
 If you use a thermometer, it should register 190 Degrees Fahrenheit or 88-90 Celsius

 Let the bread rest for 30 minutes, before slicing.

 We cut the bread in slices and place them in a freezing plastic bag.
-Take one or two slices out of the freezer in the toaster and enjoy the fruit of your labour !
+Take one or two slices out of the freezer and in the toaster.
+Enjoy the fruit of your labour !
 Delicious with just a little butter.